Emmy Award-winning documentary filmmaker

 Widely recognized as one of the greatest documentary filmmakers of our time, Ken Burns is our country’s foremost chronicler, in film, of the American experience.
-Through his famous trilogy of films, The Civil War, Baseball, and Jazz, and through his many other works on distinctly American subjects, such as our national parks, the Brooklyn Bridge, Mark Twain, and Huey Long, Ken Burns has made it his mission to illuminate for us exactly what it means to be American.
+Through his famous trilogy of films, The Civil War, Baseball, and Jazz, and through his many other works on distinctly American subjects and figures, such as our national parks, the Roosevelts, the Brooklyn Bridge, Mark Twain, and Jackie Robinson, Ken Burns has made it his mission to illuminate for us exactly what it means to be American.
 As historian Stephen Ambrose famously said, “More Americans get their history from Ken Burns than any other source.”
 Burns has received numerous prizes, including the Emmy and Peabody awards, and two Academy Award nominations.

 Burns calls individual experience the “DNA of our history.”
 He lives and works by that credo, and is known for capturing the “big ideas” of our country by way of his focus on telling details and first-person stories.
 In his films, books, and lectures he helps us understand where we’ve been, where we may go from here, and even what America means.

 The National Parks (“A Treasure House of Nature’s Superlatives”)

 Burns discusses the great gift of our national parks.
 Here both “the immensity and the intimacy of time” merge, as we appreciate what the parks have added to our collective and individual spirit.
 Begins with a 13-minute clip (the intro to The National Parks: America’s Best Idea).

 Sharing the American Experience